danzifire/danzifire.github.io/index.md

 the whole of humanity

-Being a 13 year country boy money isn't easy to get, which I think is why I
+Being a 13 year old country boy money isn't easy to get, which I think is why I

 treasure it so much.